 There are many different kinds of mindfulness exercises.
 One type of exercise is known as meditation, which has been practiced for thousands of years.
 Many different forms of meditation are taught and there are even more books and videos that teach meditation.
 Below is one of the simplest forms of meditation.

-If you experience flashbacks, intrusive thoughts, or increased feelings of anxiety or panic, don't attempt to meditate without the aid of a professional.
+If you experience flashbacks, intrusive thoughts, or increased feelings of anxiety or panic, wait to practice with the aid of a professional.

 Little Ways to Practice Mindfulness